tbhamidipati/Synapse-Hackathon/README.md

 Task 4: [Populate data warehouse tables with Dataflow](<https://github.com/MarziehBarghandan/Synapse-Hackathon/blob/main/Exercise%203.md#task-4-populate-data-warehouse-tables-with-dataflow>)

 ## Exercise 4: Power BI
-  PowerBI integration with Synapse
-  Push data marts to PowerBI
+In this challenege you need to create an ad-hoc report in Synapse to identify

 ## Good to have Exercises:
 ### Exercise 5: Machine Learning